 First Year Focus

-Freshmen living in Scott/Coman Halls, a pair of coed Scholars/Global Learning Community halls, will select one of the following First-Year Focus courses: Roots of Contemporary Issues (History 105), Sociology 101, or English 101.
-Classes in this hall provide options appropriate for all majors.
+Freshmen living in Scott/Coman Halls, a pair of coed Scholars/Global Learning Community halls, will select one of the following First-Year Focus courses: History 105: Roots of Contemporary Issues [ROOT] or Environmental Science 101: The Environment, Human Life, and Sustainability [BSCI].

 - Floor Plans